Эту статью на русском языке можно найти Здесь

 Hello!
-My name is Rita, I am 29 years old and I am from Russia (my beloved Krasnodar), but I have been living in India for almost 3 years now.
+My name is Rita, I am from Russia (my beloved Krasnodar), but living in India for 3 years now.
 What am I doing here?
 I am married to an Indian.
 But not a typical Indian.
 Life in India, marriage to an Indian is a great ground for a lot of stereotypes.
 Actually for a long time in my life already I have complicated relationships with stereotypes.
 But let’s start from the beginning…

 When I was at school, I was a shy nerdy class topper, who was perceived only so.
 Although I didn’t look exactly like one ever (now, looking from the Indian perspective, it seems very strange for me to remember how a shy nerd went to school in short skirts and with make up)…